 What is Dock Fishing?

 Dock fishing refers to fishermen who cast their rod and reel in attempt to catch fish from a pier, or dock, rather than being in a boat.
 If you are a bass fishermen, then dock fishing refers to trolling in your bass boat from dock to dock, casting your lure along the perimeter of other peoples' docks.
 The dock fishing we are discussing is not for bass fishermen, it's for those who are fishing without a boat.

 Dock fishing can be successful during the day time, but it is often most successful at night.
-Utilizing a bright dock fishing light and pairing it with some good bait can significantly increase your success rate at dock fishing.
+Utilizing a bright dock fishing light and pairing it with some good bait and even a fish attractor can significantly increase your success rate at dock fishing.